 A chi-square test is used to analyze nominal (sometimes known as categorical) data.
 It is pronounced kai and is frequently written as a χ2 test.
 It’s used to compare the observed frequencies in each sample’s response categories.
-The null hypothesis of a chi-square test is that the nominal variables have no relationship, that they are independent.
-That means,
+The null hypothesis indicates that the nominal variables have no relationship, that they are independent.
+The hypothesis are as follow,

 Creating or Importing data